sulu/sulu-docs/bundles/admin/ckeditor.rst

 CKEditor
 ========

-The build in editor CKEditor has a quite powerfull plugin system.
-This can be used to create additional toolbar-buttons and dialogs.
-Sulu gives you the ability to add this plugins in your bundle.
+The build in editor CKEditor has a quite powerful plugin system.
+It can be used to create additional toolbar-buttons and dialogs.
+Sulu gives you the ability to add these as plugins to your bundle.

 Example
 -------